wp-plugins/cat-tag-filter-widget/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Fixed "Warning: Invalid argument supplied for foreach() in /wp-content/plugins/cat-tag-filter-widget/cat-tag-filter.php on line 454" for multisite wordpress

 = 0.9.1 =
-* fixed 404 on pages
+* Fixed 404 on pages

 = 0.9 =
 * Added permalinks support.
 If it doesn't work - flush rewrite rules!

 = 0.8.4 =
 * Added an option to switch off corresponding tags mode.
-* fixed layout in categories with no corresponding tags.
+* Fixed layout in categories with no corresponding tags.
-* fixed corresponding tags for categories with more than one page of posts.
+* Fixed corresponding tags for categories with more than one page of posts.

 = 0.8.4 =
-* fixed layout in categories with no corresponding tags.
+* Fixed layout in categories with no corresponding tags.

 = 0.8.3 =
-* fixed a bug with tags including\excluding.
+* Fixed a bug with tags including\excluding.

 = 0.8 =
 * Widget shows only corresponding tags for a chosen category.